janneengestoft/birc-project/README.md

 # Data analysis project on GenomeDK

-This repository serve as a walk-though of how to begin a data analysis project on the (GenomeDK cluster](https://genome.au.dk/).
-Be that a PiB, BSc, Msc, or PhD project.
-Some basic experience with Python programmingis and executing commands in a "terminal" is assumed.
+This repository serves as a walk-through to begin a data analysis project on the (GenomeDK cluster](https://genome.au.dk/).
+Be that a PiB, BSc, MSc, or Ph.D. project.
+For more seasoned users, it can serve as a showcase of best practices.
+Some basic experience executing commands in a "terminal" is assumed.

-The cluster is a very largre collection of computers with a shared file system.
+The cluster is a very large collection of computers with a shared file system.
 It does not have a screen and a keyboard you can go use.
-However, by connecting to the cluster from your own computer, you can create and edit files much like if they were on your own machine.
-The goal here is to take you thrugh all the steps required to make this possible.
+However, by connecting to the cluster from your computer, you can create and edit files much like if they were on your machine.
+The goal here is to take you through all the steps required to make this possible.

-**NB:** This is not a leasure read.
+**NB:** This is not a leisure read.
 Make sure you follow it to the letter, doing each step in order.

-Before you can begin you need access to the cluster.
-The cluster is called GenomeDK and has its own [website](https://genome.au.dk) with lots of information and ducumentation.
+Before you can begin, you need access to the cluster.
+The cluster is called GenomeDK and has its own [website](https://genome.au.dk) with lots of information and documentation.
 To get an account on the cluster, you [request one here](https://genome.au.dk/docs/getting-started/#request-access).
-Below `username` will represent your user name.
+Below, `username` will represent your user name.

-On the cluster you have a home folder that only you have access to.
-That is where end up when you log in.
+On the cluster, you have a home folder that only you have can access.
+That is where you end up when you log in.
 Collaborative projects or projects that use or generate a lot of data projects belong in project folders.
 If you do a project, we will set up a dedicated project folder for this.

 ## Backup and version control

 Your files on the cluster are not backed up!
-If you want to backup files you need to put them in a folder called BACKUP.
+If you want to backup files, you need to put them in a folder called BACKUP.
 However, a better way is to use git and GitHub (see below).

 ### GitHub

 The page you are reading now is a GitHub repository.
-In addition to the documentation you are reading now, it serves as a template for your own project.
+In addition to the documentation you are currently reading, it serves as a template for your project.

 Start by creating your own [github account](https://github.com/join) if you do not have one.
-Then follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub so you do not need to type your password every time you sync with GitHub.
+Then follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub, so you do not need to type your password every time you sync with GitHub.

-Now log into your GitHub account on the web.
+Now log in to your GitHub account on the web.
 Go to the [birc-project repository](https://github.com/kaspermunch/birc-project).
 In addition to this page, the repository contains a folder structure and config files, which serve as a good starting point for a project repository.
 You must now "fork" the repository.
-Forking creates your own copy of the birc-project repository under your own GitHub account.
+Forking creates your own copy of the `birc-project` repository under your own GitHub account.
 To fork the repository, click the button in the top right corner that says `Fork`.

 Once your own `birc-project` repository is ready, go to the repository front page.
 There you will find your own copy of this page.
 Read on from there.